tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — You won't believe me, but I had a really weird dream.

-— No, you didn't — Dario laughed — Oh, and I'm sorry for your face.
-At least you didn't lose your eyes.
-You have the rest of the week free to recover, I'll take care of it, don't worry.
+— No, you didn't — Dario laughed — Oh, and I'm sorry about your face.
+At least you didn't lose your eyes, not that it really matters anyway.

  I touched my face and immediately felt a sharp pain and soft fabric.
 My head was all bandaged.

+— Well, you have the rest of the week off.
+I'll take care of it, don't worry, Cassey.
+We'll talk later.

  I remained silent and Dario left.
 Half an hour later a doctor came, he told me that I fainted when one of the dogs attacked me and that I might have a concussion from the fall, but I should be good to go if I didn't have any symptoms.

 Walking hurt, so I took an Uber, went straight home and collapsed into bed.
 I woke up that afternoon with a call from my sister asking me how the job went.
 I was still sleepy, feeling like everything was a dream so I just told her it was fine and hung up.
-I smelled like vomit and that made me vomit again, so I took a shower before sleeping again.
+I smelled like vomit and that made me vomit again, so I took a shower before going back to sleep.
 I regretted it, I had a nightmare with Jerry, looking at me with sad eyes, whimpering while the big dog ate his insides.
-Then, a little black dog tackled the beast and I woke up sweating.
+Then, a little black dot consumed the beast and I woke up sweating.

-The nightmare came back every night after that.
-I didn't know how I was supposed to go back to work in two days when I kept barely getting any sleep.
-My sister was against it due to my injuries, but I insisted, who else would hire a blind 36-year-old woman?
-Besides I really loved the dogs and was not going to resign just because a dog got violent and I had a few nightmares.
+The nightmare came back almost every night after that.
+My sister said it was a trauma response from the attack and I should quit.
+I've thought about, I didn't know how I was supposed to go back to work in two days when I kept barely getting any sleep, but it was better than rotting in bed again.
+She was against it due to my injuries, but I insisted, who else would hire a blind 36-year-old woman?
+Besides I really loved the dogs and was not going to resign just because one of them got violent and I had a few nightmares.
 I knew that could happen, it was a shelter for severely abused dogs after all.

 While I was having coffee listening to stories on YouTube, I started feeling dizzy and when I got up to get ibuprofen the doorbell rang.
 I went to open the door and Dario greeted me.